sjazic/SteveEngineering/README.md

-#First Practice Repo
+# First Practice Repo

-Used for learning Git.
+Used for learning Git!